thmscly/thomas-cox-portfolio/thomas-cox-app/README.md

 Users will eventually be able to join an automated email chain for updates.

-It's currently being deployed through Netlify.
+It's currently being deployed through Laravel Vapor/AWS.